 - Yes, Donor Defined — this form is set to allow either one-time or recurring donations based on what the donor chooses in the form.

 Subscriptions and Multi-Level Forms

 When you choose to create a Multi-level form, you can choose whether each level is either one-time or recurring.
 The most common configuration is “Donor’s Choice“.
 This allows the donor to choose whether or not they would like to make their donation recurring:

 Once you have your forms all configured as you like, you might want to notify your donors each time their card is charged for a recurring subscription donation.
-Recurring Donations has this ability.
+The Recurring Donations add-on has this capability.
 Read about this in the Recurring Emails documentation article.